-Using a grant recipient agreement, recipients will be required to provide annual reports (or as depicted in the recipient agreement), including a project completion report.
+Using a grant recipient agreement, recipients will be required to provide interim reports (as depicted in the recipient agreement), as well as a project completion report.
 Recipients will be required to provide a financial statement of expenses at completion of the project.
 Recipients may not re-allocate more than 25% of the grant without prior approval.